 Easy Pan Fried Salmon

-This pan-seared salmon recipe has always been one of my favorite healthy dinner ideas because it’s fast, easy, low maintenance and always ends up looking like something you could order at a fine dining restaurant.
+This pan-seared salmon recipe is prepared in a sizzling pan for a mouthwatering sear that is irresistible!
+Cooking salmon this way is a fantastic way to lock in its natural flavors while achieving a beautiful, crispy exterior.
+It’s one of my favorite healthy dinner ideas because it’s fast, easy, low maintenance and always ends up looking like something you could order at a fine dining restaurant.

 I find salmon to be so versatile, whether it’s grilled salmon or balsamic glazed salmon it always seems to deliver.
 Plus, it’s giving us our Omega 3s which means it’s on the weekly menu rotation.
 Since that’s the case, I like to have a few different recipe options!